isomerpages/nlb-biblioasia/_jan-to-mar-2022/Siti  Radhiah’s Cookbooks for the Modern Malay Woman.md

 [^30]: Siti Radhiah Mohamed Saleh, [*Memilih Selera*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200055900), [n.p.].
 [Note: English translation by author.]

 [^31]: N.A.
 Canton, J.L.
 Rosedale and J.P.
 Morris, [*Chemical Analyses of the Foods in Singapore*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4979976) (Singapore: Authority, 1940), 161–163, 166.
 (From National Library, Singapore, Call no. RRARE 664.07 CAN; Microfilm no. NL8059)

+[^32]: Kartini Saparudin, “‘Colonisation of Everyday Life’ in the 1950s and 1960s”, 34–36.

+[^33]: In the advertisements of the publication catalogue that the Royal Press ran in *Berita Harian* between 1961 and 1964, this cookbook was the only culinary literature on the publisher’s list despite the interest in cookery among Malay women.